 The art of beekeeping is, on the whole, an ethical and sustainable practice.
 It is, after all, one of the oldest forms of animal husbandry known to man.
-There is no reason why it cannot continue to be practiced in a responsible manner.
+There is no reason why it cannot continue to be practiced responsibly.
 It will all come down to the person who is performing this office and how good they are at it.

-For this reason, it is important that you balance your own needs with that of the bees under your care.
+For this reason, you must balance your own needs with that of the bees under your care.
 You need to make sure that you are doing all in your power to keep your colony of bees in the best possible condition of health and vitality.
 As bee numbers continue to dwindle, this will be a greater responsibility than ever before.

 Is Harvesting Honey Cruel To Bees?

 Depending on the size and depth of the hive, it may produce anywhere from 30 to 70 pounds of honey in the span of a year.
 A shallow one may give you about 2 to 2.5 gallons of honey, a figure that averages out to between 25 and 30 pounds.